amuammer/reading-notes/class-14-b.md

-# Buld the Perfect Team
+# Build the Perfect Team

 - **our data-saturated age** <br/>
 We’re living through a golden age of understanding personal productivity,